Co-housing

 Co-housing is a form of housing development that is made of adjacent private properties who then share facilities to make efficient use of resources.

 At Hockerton each family owns their own house and has a private garden, but we share energy and water systems, and grow and buy much of our food as a group to save time and money, and share skills.
 In meeting our needs we make the most of our natural capital (the land, rainfall, sun and wind) and our social capital (the people, our time and our skills).
+Sometimes a house comes up for sale, this is a rare opportunity for people to join the group.

 How does co-housing work?